moooninjune/SEED-labs/lab1/lab1-task4.md

 ## Task 4: Padding

 ### Revision:

+- You select a cipher type (e.g., AES), and then choose a mode of operation (e.g., CFB, ECB, CBC) based on the security requirements and the nature of your data.

+- For block ciphers, when the size of a plaintext is not a multiple of the block size, padding may be required.

 | Concept | 1 | 2 |
 | ------- | ---------- | -------- |
 | **Key ( -K ):** A secret value used to encrypt and decrypt data | `AES length`: 128, 192, or 256 bits (16, 24, or 32 bytes) | `DES length`: 56 bits (8 bytes) |